 Savarona was designed by William Francis Gibbs, a leading naval architect

-Savarona is the the fourth largest private yacht in the world with a length
+Savarona is the the fourteenth largest private yacht in the world with a length

 of 446 feet.